Pure non-Markovian evolutions: Timing of information backflows

-The timing of the earliest information backflows is therefore dictated by the values of $\TL$, $\tau^\Lambda$ and $t^\Lambda$, which have a definite value for all non-Markovian evolutions.
+The timing of the earliest information backflows is therefore dictated by $\TL$, $\tau^\Lambda$ and $t^\Lambda$, which have definite values for all non-Markovian evolutions.
 These three characteristic times satisfy the following reciprocal relation (proof in Appendix \ref{tlambdavari}):